HOUSTON INSURANCE BAD FAITH LAWYER

 How to Sue an Insurance Company for Bad Faith

 By law, a company is obligated to serve you in good faith when you file an insurance claim with them.
 Essentially, an insurance company cannot attempt to seek way to get out of paying the claim or fulfilling its obligation for investigation of your claim.
-If the insurance company chooses to escape their duty, this constitutes bad faith.
+If the insurance company chooses to escape their duty, this often constitutes a breach of contract.
 Bad faith lawsuits could stem from numerous actions or inactions by the insurance company.

 However, you must try to explore alternative options when your insurance company rejects your petition for policy benefits.
 Initially, we recommend asking the insurance company supervisor to review and investigate your petition.

 If contacting the supervisor doesn’t help, you can opt for a bad faith insurance attorney.

 Record the details of your conversations with your insurance company.
 These notes should include the name of the person, the date and time in which you spoke with them, what you discussed, and how the conversation ended.
 If your insurance company requested that you provide additional information or documents, mentioned a settlement, etc. you should also include that in your notes.

 Your bad faith insurance attorney will review your notes regarding the bad faith insurance claims of your policy.
 Then, your insurance bad faith attorney will write a letter to the personnel at the insurance company explaining your claim.
 This letter will set the applicable specifications of your insurance policy, what your current situation is, and why you are eligible for the requested amount.
 This letter alone may be enough to force your insurance company to take a second look at your case and make the requested payment.